Webinar with Deanna Niha

-Deanna Niha, leader of He Waka Eke Noa ECE centre in Whangarei, discusses how she and her centre are approaching bilingual and bicultural education and leadership.
+Deanna Niha, leader of He Waka Eke Noa early childhood centre in Whangarei, discusses how she and her centre are approaching bilingual and bicultural education and leadership.
 Deanna addresses specific Te Ao Māori concepts and metaphors that reflect taonga tuku iho attributes and support kaiako to understand that when we work from a mana-inspired leadership model, we can engage in authentic, mana-inspired teaching and learning.

 To help you navigate the webinar easily, there is a list of the key topics covered in the session below, including the time each was discussed.
 The key ideas discussed in this webinar are also shared in a short insight article.